Tej-55/tej-55.github.io/_news/moveworks.md

 related_posts: false
 ---

-Got 2nd position in an overnight Moveworks Hackathon on LLMs out of 20 teams having around 80 people!
+Got 2nd position in an overnight Moveworks Hackathon on LLMs out of 20 teams, having around 80 people!